SolDev7755/MemeBotDetector/README.md

 ## Feedback

 If you have any suggestions, ideas for improvements, or features you'd like to see in the future, feel free to open an issue here on GitHub.

----

-## PS:

-Forgive me if the code isn’t beautiful — I’ve never really done JS before and built this quickly 😅 (planning to improve it later).